-The lives of the pre-docks inhabitants of Barry, including the contiguous villages of Cadoxton, Merthyr Dyfan, Highlight (Uchelolau) and Cwm Ciddy, would have been peppered with customs, traditions and superstitions.
-These would have played a large part in the lives of the inhabitants of those not just living in old Barry, but also old Glamorgan.
-The people who lived in this area during past-times were like all people throughout the ages who lived in rural areas in that they had their own customs, superstitions and beliefs.
+The lives of the pre-docks inhabitants of Barry, including the contiguous villages of Cadoxton, Merthyr Dyfan, Highlight (Uchelolau) and Cwm Ciddy, would have been peppered with customs, traditions and superstitions; these would have played a large part in their lives, and also that of the people of old Glamorgan.

-Glamorgan and Barry was still very rural until the last 100 years.
-For example; Barry was still described in the late 19th century as being only accessible ‘by carriage and foot’ with their being no real roads to speak of (with the exception of the Port Road Turnpike).
-Given that a number of sources used here containing some of these beliefs were committed to paper during the Victorian period when Barry and its surrounding villages were still very rural and unaffected by modern life, it is reasonable to deduce that they may be of some antiquity.
-There were also no doubt many oral traditions and tales which were not committed to paper.
+Glamorgan and Barry was still very rural until the last one hundred years.
+For example; Barry was still described in the late nineteenth century as being only accessible ‘by carriage and foot’ with there being no real roads to speak of (with the exception of the Port Road Turnpike).
+Most of the customs and beliefs in this article were committed to paper during the Victorian period when Barry and its surrounding villages were still very rural and unaffected by modern life; it is reasonable then to deduce that they may be of some age and extant for generations before being committed to paper.

 The Corpse Candle, often a doppelganger of those unfortunate enough to see it, or sometimes a spectral light, was a sure sign that death would soon come.

 Glamorganshire was described even during the early twentieth century as having many customs that were unique to this area and seen nowhere else, but with the advent of industry and a mass migration of outsiders they have completely vanished.
 For example, a local legend was told of Porthkerry that every night ‘Ceri ab Caid’s’ daughter would ride out with her white hound on her mysterious journey, returning always at dawn.